Hospice Volunteer Training Program: Key Do’s and Don’ts

 As a hospice agency manager or owner, it’s crucial to have an effective volunteer training program.
 Often, mistakes in developing these programs can result in poor volunteer performance.

-Careful planning can prevent these errors, enhancing your hospice volunteer training.
+Careful planning can prevent these errors, enhancing your hospice volunteer training online.
 This article provides dos and don’ts for creating or refining effective training based on our extensive experience in the hospice sector.

 Hospice Volunteer Training Program Do’s